philipwalton/html-inspector/README.md

 - **useRules**: (Array) a list of rule names to run when inspecting
 - **domRoot**: (selector | element) the DOM element to start traversing from
-- **exclude**: (selector | element | Array) any DOM element that matches the selector, element, or list of selectors/elements will be excluded from traversal.
-It's descendants, however, will still be traversed.
+- **exclude**: (selector | element | Array) any DOM element that matches the selector, element, or list of selectors/elements will be excluded from traversal (note: its descendants will still be traversed).
-- **excludeSubTree**: (selector } element | Array) any DOM element that matches the selector, element, or list of selectors/elements will be excluded from traversal, as well as all of its descendants.
+- **excludeSubTree**: (selector } element | Array) the descendants of any DOM element that matches the selector, element, or list of selectors/elements will be excluded from traversal.
 - **onComplete**: (Function) the callback to be invoked when the inspection is finished.
 The function is passed an array of errors that were reported by individual rules.

 Here are the default configuration values: